vonal-project/vonal/README.md

 ## When to use

-If you like to use simple but powerful solutions, this is for you.
+If you'd like to use simple but powerful solutions, this is for you.
+If it's a new project may you don't want to use javascript.

 ## Scripts